dylan-chong/towers-of-hanoi/REPORT.md

 threads will finish the while loops at the same time, therefore entering a critical section at the same time.

-Deadlock is not possible.
+Livelock is not possible.
 Suppose that it is, then both threads must be stuck at the while loop.
 That is, both of the variables are set to true.
 This is not possible because the threads' respective variables are set to false in their finally blocks, and at the start.
-Therefore, deadlock is not possible.
+Therefore, livelock is not possible.

 Starvation: Same as attempt 1